yaobinwen/OpenRA/INSTALL.md

 The [.NET 6 download page](https://dotnet.microsoft.com/download/dotnet/6.0) provides repositories for various package managers and binary releases for several architectures.
 If you prefer to use Mono, we suggest adding the [upstream repository](https://www.mono-project.com/download/stable/#download-lin) for your distro to obtain the latest version and the `msbuild` toolchain.

 To compile OpenRA, run `make` from the command line (or `make RUNTIME=mono` if using Mono).
 After this one can run the game with `./launch-game.sh`.
-It is also possible to specify the mod you wish to run from the command line, e.g. with `./launch-game.sh Game.Mod=ts` if you wish to try the experimental Tiberian Sun mod.
+It is also possible to specify the mod you wish to run from the command line, e.g. with `./launch-game.sh Game.Mod=ra` if you wish to try the experimental Red Alert mod.

 The default behaviour on the x86_64 architecture is to download several pre-compiled native libraries using the Nuget packaging manager.
 If you prefer to use system libraries, compile instead using `make TARGETPLATFORM=unix-generic`.